Documentation

 print(reply)

-The simplest way to add RAIL evaluation is with the synchronous RailScoreClient.
+The simplest way to add RAIL evaluation is with RailScoreClient.
 One call gives us scores across all 8 RAIL dimensions.

 chatbot_with_eval.py